NATIVE AMERICAN HERITAGE NIGHT PRESENTED BY AAMBE

 The Wisconsin Herd celebrated Native American Heritage Day on Friday, Nov.
 29 with thematic game-worn jerseys with several special features:

-The jersey side panels showcase all federally recognized Tribal Nations of Wisconsin.
-The left side will display tribe emblems from the eastern part of the state while the right side will display emblems from the western part of the state.
-The emblems are also stacked from top to bottom to reflect the tribe’s locations from North to South.
-The Herd logo as well as the numbers, side panels, waistband and collar showcase the colors of the Medicine Wheel which is a Native American symbol that signifies the Earth’s boundary and all the knowledge of the universe.
+The Herd logo, as well as the trim on the side panels, waistband and collar, showcases the colors of the Medicine Wheel, which is a Native American symbol that signifies the Earth’s boundary and all the knowledge of the universe.
 The symbol represents four colors (black, white, yellow, and red) that embody the concepts of the four directions, four seasons, and the sacred path of both the sun and human beings.
-The trim of the jersey features 11 deer hoof prints representing the 11 federally recognized Tribal Nations of Wisconsin.
+The overall jersey features a turquoise color, which represents the sacred stone, believed to provide protection, healing and good fortune.